Performance¶

 Indexed Exact Queries¶

-When an index is used, the flag EnumField
+When an index is used, the flag EnumField marginally outperforms the

 boolean column equivalent in both storage and query performance for exact match queries.
 It is